Wait — before you pay

 How long do I have to appeal a parking ticket in Lowell?

-You have 21 days from the date the ticket was issued to file an appeal with Lowell Parking Services.
+You have 21 days from the date the ticket was issued to file an appeal with City of Lowell Traffic Commission — Parking Enforcement.

 Can I appeal a parking ticket online in Lowell?

 Yes.
-Lowell accepts online appeals through Lowell Parking Services.
+Lowell accepts online appeals through City of Lowell Traffic Commission — Parking Enforcement.
+Visit https://www.lowellma.gov/346/Parking-Violations to file.

-How much is a parking ticket in Lowell?
+What is the average parking ticket fine in Lowell?

-Unpaid tickets in Lowell typically result in late fees, potential booting or towing, registration holds, and may be sent to collections.
-Your appeal deadline is 21 days.
+Unpaid tickets in Lowell typically result in late fees, potential booting or towing, and may be sent to collections.
+Your appeal deadline is 21 days — if you miss it, you lose the right to contest.

 City of Lowell Municipal Hearing Officer / Parking Division